-The most recent ORSA document specifically addresses pandemic risk, and whether business operations could be negatively impacted by a sustained continuation of the current Covid-19 pandemic.
-The Directors are satisfied that potential effects of the pandemic, such as increased investment market volatility, a possible reduction in premium income and exposure as a result of repressed global demand, and operational consequences from staff being unable to work, have been considered in the Group's ORSA process during the year.
-As a result they are satisfied that the level of capital resources available to the Group is sufficient such that the Group will be able to meet its obligations to Members, policyholders and others for the foreseeable future (a period of at least twelve months from the date of approval of the financial statements).
-North has a total accumulated surplus as at 20 February 2021 of US\$292.3 million and as such the Directors consider North to have suitable financial resources.
+North has a total accumulated surplus as at 20 February 2022 of US\$332.2 million and as such the Directors consider North to have suitable financial resources.
 Furthermore, North is a mutual organisation and has the facility to raise additional capital via additional calls from its Members for open policy years should they be required.
 As a consequence, the Directors believe that North is well placed to manage its business risks successfully.
-After making enquiries, the Directors have formed a judgment at the time of approving the consolidated financial statements, that there is a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+After making enquiries, the Directors have formed a judgement at the time of approving the consolidated financial statements, that there is a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future (a period of at least twelve months from the date of approval of the financial statements).
 For this reason, the Directors continue to adopt the going concern basis in preparing the consolidated financial statements.